arolla/aptitudes-ui/README.md

 # to do

 * Adding twice the same employee is forbidden.
+* Adding twice the same skill to an employee is forbidden.
 * Empty names are forbidden.
 * Empty skill level is forbidden (0 by default?).